Gold Exhibitors Wyld Networks to discuss sensor-to-satellite connectivity at REAP 2021

 Eric explains that the new generation of low earth orbit (LEO) satellites will very soon provide near global connectivity, and this will offer a huge opportunity to deploy sensors in remote areas – such as the fens – where there is little cellular coverage.

-“Wyld Networks have developed connectivity solutions that send connect data directly to LEO satellites – low cost, low energy and minimal investment.
+“Wyld Networks are developing connectivity solutions that send data directly to LEO satellites – at low cost, low energy and minimal investment.
 We are looking forward to talking about this at REAP 2021.”

-The LEO satellites pass overhead daily – an array of 24 of these nano-satellites would give hourly data coverage.
-This amount of readily available, low-cost data suddenly opens the doors for a range of applications and opportunities for sensor developers and their customers.
+The LEO satellites pass overhead daily – an array of 24 of these LEO-satellites would give hourly data coverage.
+This low-cost data suddenly opens the doors for a range of applications and opportunities for sensor developers and their customers.

 REAP 2021: Changing Time(s) for Agriculture – 10th November 2021